VatsalP/Ninety-Nine-Problems/Readme.md

  # Ninety-Nine problems in OCaml

-Simple questions solved using operations on `List` in OCaml, the question can be found [here](https://ocaml.org/learn/tutorials/99problems.html).
+Simple questions solved in OCaml, the questions can be found [here](https://ocaml.org/learn/tutorials/99problems.html).

 The docs can be read from `docs/index.html`